syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ### Remove applied underline

-We can remove the underlining which had been set by using the `RemoveUnderline` method of EditControl.
+We can remove the underlining which had been set by using the `RemoveUnderline` function in EditControl.

 {% tabs %}